-The difference between the two routes moving from TxStop/RxStop to TxRun/RxRun states compared to moving from TxRun/RxRun to TxStop/RxStop states is due to the requirement to return Link layer Credits (L-Credits) in the latter case.
+The difference between the two routes moving from TxStop/RxStop to TxRun/RxRun states compared to moving from TxRun/RxRun to TxStop/RxStop states is due to the requirement to return L-Credits in the latter case.
 The differences are detailed in the following sections.